LOWERING YOUR URIC ACID

 • Lower uric acid levels to a more normal range

-• Provide relief from unexpected gout flare-ups and the formation of tophi on your joints
+• Provide relief from unexpected gout flare-ups and the formation of tophi

 Image